Twipped/InterviewThis/InterviewThis.md

 - How do you test fault tolerance?
 Do you have some kind of "[Chaos Monkey](http://techblog.netflix.com/2012/07/chaos-monkey-released-into-wild.html)"?

 - Is there a process for self-build packages (.deb/.rpm/.msi) to be put on some internal repository when an official repository can't provide a package/bugfix?

+- How do you manage IP addresses and DNS records on your network?

+- Do you have plans for (switching to) IPv6?

+- Do you categorize your networks? (database server network, frontend network, middleware network?) or is everything mixed together in various networks?

+- Are DEV/QA/PreLIVE/LIVE systems all in one big network, or is each on a separate network?
+Are they firewalled so a DEV system can't DoS a LIVE system?

+- What is the process for managing rules on internal/external firewalls?

-## Monitoring / On-call duty
+### Monitoring / On-call duty

 - Do you use any monitoring software?
 (Nagios, Icinga, Zabbix, etc.)

-- How does it inform me of an error condition?
+- How does it inform staff of error conditions?
 (Email, SMS, big monitors in each teams room, etc.)

 - Is there a permanent on-call duty for each IT team?